 Check Printing Options

-Because Agvance can only keep track of one set of check numbers per checking account, users have to go to the printer to verify what the next check number is and manually type it in to Agvance.
-This can be inconvenient if the user has to keep getting up to look, and if the printer is shared between several users there is a risk of two people grabbing the same check number.
+Because Agvance can only keep track of one set of check numbers per checking account, it is necessary to go to the printer to verify what the next check number is and manually type it into Agvance.
+This can be inconvenient, and, if the printer is shared between several Users, there is a risk of two people grabbing the same check number.

 Companies in one of the situations above have several options for facilitating their check number management.
 Summaries of each option are listed below.
 Contact SSI Support for more details.